LeegenSteven/NetworkAgent-dev/environment/Readme.md

 gcloud iam service-accounts keys create "./networkagent.json" --iam-account=$GOOGLE_SERVICE_ACCOUNT
 ```

+You must copy the __networkagent.json__ file to __NetworkAgent/tools__ directory to allow the tools rest server to access the GKE APIs.

 ## Create GKE Automation Platform

 Create a __mgmt__ VPC to attach GKE and the edge appliances to.